icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 - Gray, Vernon H., Bowden, Dean T., and von Glahn, Uwe H.: Preliminary Results of Cyclical De-icing of a Gas-Heated Airfoil.
 NACA-RM-E51J29, 1952
 - Jacobs, Eastman N.: Airfoil Section Characteristics as Affected by Protuberances.
 NACA-TR-446, 1932.
 - Gulick, Beverly G.: Effects of a Simulated Ice Formation on the Aerodynamic Characteristics of an Airfoil.
 NACA-WR-L-292, May 1938.
 - Perkins, Porter J., McCullough, Stuart, and Lewis, Ralph D.: A Simplified Instrument for Recording and Indicating Frequency and Intensity of Icing Conditions Encountered in Flight.
-NACA-RM-E51E16, 1951.
+NACA-RM-E51E16, 1951 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068729).
 - Gray, Vernon H., and Bowden, Dean T.: Comparison of Several Methods of Cyclic De-Icing of a Gas-Heated Airfoil.
 NACA-RM-E53C27, 1953.

-NACA-TN-2962 is cited 8 times in the [NACA Icing Publications Database]({filename}naca icing publications database.md)[^3]
+NACA-TN-2962 is cited 8 times in the [NACA icing publications database]({filename}naca%20icing%20publications%20database.md)[^3]

 - Gray, Vernon H., and Bowden, Dean T.: Comparison of Several Methods of Cyclic De-Icing of a Gas-Heated Airfoil.
 NACA-RM-E53C27, 1953.
 - von Glahn, Uwe H., and Gray, Vernon H.: Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection.
 NACA-RM-E53J30, 1954.